haomo-ai/Cam4DOcc/README.md

 ```
 ### Data Structure

 Please link your [nuScenes V1.0 full dataset ](https://www.nuscenes.org/nuscenes#download) to the data folder. [nuScenes-Occupancy](https://drive.google.com/file/d/1vTbgddMzUN6nLyWSsCZMb9KwihS7nPoH/view?usp=sharing), [nuscenes_occ_infos_train.pkl](https://github.com/JeffWang987/OpenOccupancy/releases/tag/train_pkl), and [nuscenes_occ_infos_val.pkl](https://github.com/JeffWang987/OpenOccupancy/releases/tag/val_pkl) are also provided by the previous work.
-If you only want to reproduce the forecasting results with "inflated" form, nuScenes dataset is all you need.
+If you only want to reproduce the forecasting results with "inflated" form, nuScenes dataset and Cam4DOcc are all you need.

+Note that the folders under `cam4docc` will be generated automatically once you first run our training or evaluation scripts.

 ```bash
 Cam4DOcc